Direction Preferring Confidence Intervals: Complete Description of CIs

 \subsection{Positive Preferring}

-The direction-preferring confidence intervals are an adaptation of their respective MP confidece interval counterpart.
+The direction-preferring confidence intervals are an adaptation of their respective MP confidence interval counterpart.

-In both the marginal and conditional case, there are two differences: first, the confidence interval reverts to the shortest, since we take the convex-hull we must find $\min \{y: y \in \Ac_{pp}(\theta; r_-, \alpha), \theta \leq 0 \}$.
-Second, $y$ intersect the acceptance regions that of different regimes $\Ac(\theta; r_-)$ and $\Ac(\theta; 1)$, resulting in the difference in confidence intervals compared to the conditional MP confidence interval.
+In both the marginal and conditional case, there are two differences: first, the confidence interval reverts to the standard CI, once the sign is determined, by both CIs.
+Second, $y$ intersect the acceptance regions of different regimes $\Ac(\theta; r)$ and $\Ac(\theta; 1)$, resulting in a difference in the confidence intervals compared to the conditional MP confidence interval.